 - Wrap the yarn around the right needle.

-- Take the newly knitted stitch of the right needle
+- Take the newly knitted stitch off the right needle.

 The Purl Stitch

-- Tension the working yarn in your left hand
+- Tension the working yarn in your left hand, and ensure the thread is coming from the front.

 The Knit Stitch